Daljit Nagra

-Daljit Nagra (born 1966) is a British poet whose debut collection, Look We Have Coming to Dover! was published by Faber in 2007.
+Daljit Nagra (born 1966) is a British poet whose debut collection, Look We Have Coming to Dover! (based on a Poetry Book Society Pamphlet Choice of the same name) was published by Faber in 2007.
 Nagra's poems relate to the experience of Indians born in the UK (especially Indian Sikhs), and often employ language that imitates the English spoken by Indian immigrants whose first language is Punjabi, which some have termed "Punglish".
 He was the first poet in residence at the BBC and has served as chair of the council of the Royal Society of Literature.
 He is a professor of creative writing at Brunel University London.

 Early life and education

 Daljit Nagra, whose Sikh Punjabi parents came to Britain from India in the late 1950s, was born and grew up in Yiewsley, near London's Heathrow Airport.
 The family moved to Sheffield in 1982.
 In 1988, Nagra went to study for a BA and MA in English at Royal Holloway, University of London.
 Tentatively beginning to write, he later attended poetry workshops, courses and tutorials, receiving feedback from poets including Pascale Petit, Moniza Alvi, John Stammers, Carol Ann Duffy and Jackie Kay, and from 2002, being mentored by Stephen Knight.